Keystone Service: Equipment

-Most Keystone Service trains consist of five cars – four Amfleet I coaches plus a Metroliner cab car – paired with a Siemens ACS-64 electric locomotive.
-The service has a single class of service, coach class, configured with 2x2 seating.

-Trains are unreserved between Harrisburg and Philadelphia and reserved coaches between Philadelphia and New York.
-Unlike most Amtrak routes, no food service is available on Keystone Service trains.
+Keystone Service trains consist of push–pull sets of Amfleet I coaches with a Metroliner cab car and a Siemens ACS-64 electric locomotive.
+The service offers a single class of service (coach class) with 2×2 seating.
+Service is unreserved between Harrisburg and Philadelphia and reserved east of Philadelphia to New York.
+Unlike most Amtrak routes, Keystone Service trains do not offer onboard food service.

-In the late 2020s and early 2030s, all equipment will be replaced with Amtrak Airo trainsets, the railroad's branding of its combination of Siemens Venture passenger cars and a Siemens Charger diesel-electric locomotive.
-The trainsets for the Keystone Service will have six passenger cars, which will include a food service area and a mix of 2x2 coach class and 2x1 business class seating.
-The car closest to the locomotive will be a specialized "Auxiliary Power Vehicle" which will include a pantograph to collect power from overhead lines and traction motors in the car and the locomotive.
+By 2031, the train's existing equipment is expected to be replaced by Amtrak Airo trainsets, Amtrak's branding for trainsets combining Siemens Venture passenger cars with a Siemens Charger diesel-electric locomotive.
+The trainsets for the Keystone Service will include six passenger cars with a food service area and a mix of 2×2 Coach Class and 1×2 Business Class seating.
+The car nearest the locomotive will be an "Auxiliary Power Vehicle" (APV) equipped with a pantograph to draw power from overhead lines and supply electricity to four electric traction motors in the APV and four in the locomotive.

-Before the signal, track, and catenary upgrades that were completed in October 2006, Keystone Service trains used GE Genesis diesel locomotives between Harrisburg and Philadelphia.